 Of course, there are times where a calculated and prescribed diet is needed, but other times just finding that space to trust your body and eat these healthier foods is exactly what you need.
 When you do focus on the numbers there is not a one-size-fits-all but instead are based on your basal metabolic rate – BMR – which is basically how much energy your body uses at rest.
 This amount varies depending on your gender, age, and weight (current or goal).
 Once you get that base number how active you are is calculated into account and creates a baseline for your calorie needs.

 Beyond knowing how many calories you need, looking at where those calories come from is important.
 Macronutrients refer to carbs, fats, and protein – the three basic components of every diet.
 While exact percentages can vary, daily macronutrient percentages are found in the following ranges:

-A note from the R.D. about meal planning: When I am creating a meal plan for the general population I break it down to around 40-50% carbodhydrates, including all the “good carbs”.
+A note from the R.D.: When I am creating a meal plan for the general population I break it down to around 40-50% carbohydrates, including all the “good carbs”.
 Plus 20-25% fat, and 25% protein.
 This may not be the perfect composition for you and your body, but I have found that most of my clients find success with this mix.
 My advice is finding what works for you, your family and what helps you become the healthiest you can be.

 Ok, I’m There, Now What?
 Weight Maintenance